SB2318/Jyoti-A-Ray-of-Hope/README.md

 - **Deployment:** Docker + AWS EC2/RDS

-If you wish, you can join in and contribute 🤝 — in any way you like ✨
+If you wish, you can join in and contribute 🤝 — in any way you like ✨ There’s no pressure, no expectations 🌿 — just a space where we can work together 🤗 and learn from each other 📚.

-There’s no pressure, no expectations 🌿 — just a space where we can work together 🤗 and learn from each other 📚
+⚠️ Note: This repo is a VIP lounge 🚪💫 — exclusively for my Channa and Chani’s 💖.
+Other members, please don’t sneak in… we’ll catch you 👀😂.

 Before contributing, please raise an issue 📝 so we can discuss and coordinate smoothly.